nathancunn/nathancunn.github.io/_posts/2018-08-22-gender-pay-gap.md

 You consider promoting more women, and yet the problem persists.
-As it turns out, only promoting five more women will be enough to bring your pay gap to a more reasonable 2.6%.
+As it turns out, promoting no fewer than five women will be enough to bring your pay gap to a more reasonable 2.6%.
 The median pay gap, on the other hand, remains unchanged.

+Your current proposed staff breakdown:
 | Position (Salary)     | # Males | # Females |
 | -----------           |-----:| -----:  |
 | A (£500,000)     | 6     | 10       |